bbrfkr/ansible_role_openstack_memcached/README.md

-# ansible_role_openstack_mariadb
+# ansible_role_openstack_memcached

 This is an Ansible role.
-This role executes MariaDB settings for OpenStack environment.
+This role executes memcached settings for OpenStack environment.

 ## Processing
 This role executes the following settings.

-* MariaDB setting
+* memcached setting
-  * register openstack repository
   * install necessary packages
-  * set mariadb config
+  * set memcached listen address
-  * set mariadb service enabled and started
+  * set memcached service enabled and started
-  * execute mysql_secure_installation

 ## Caution!!
 * This role assumpts a part of network settings (nics, default gateway and dns server) is completed.